 Standard library comparison functions default to the predefined comparisons of floating point types which can produce surprising results due to the properties of floating point.
 See clause 6.40 Templates and Generics.

-<pick up generl statement about NaNs and zero and -zero>AI – steve – speak with Hubert about C++ FP issues and see what needs to be done.
+<pick up general statement about NaNs and zero and -zero>Issues with std::less and std::equal affect programmers because a common paradigm is to sort containers of floating point numbers.
+Sort invokes std::less which can give erroneous results.

 6.4.2 Guidance to language users

 Follow the general advice of ISO/IEC TR 24772-1:2019 clause 6.4.5